marceljar/BTN415_Labs/README.md

 # BTN415_Labs
-Repository to hold all lab sample codes for Seneca's BTN415 courses
+Repository to hold all lab sample codes for Seneca's BTN415 courses.